mohitt10/hanoi-towers/README.md

 *Note: You can clean up the compiled binary files at any time using `make clean`.*

 ### Game Flow & Controls
-1. Once the game starts, you will be asked to input the **number of disks** to play with.
+1. **Initial Setup:** Once the game starts, a dialog box will prompt you to input the **number of disks** to play with (between 2 and 9).
-2. An ASCII-art representation of the three towers will appear on your screen.
-3. On every turn, you will be sequentially prompted to input:
-   - The **rod to take a disk from**
-   - The **rod to place the disk on**

-For inputting your moves, use the following mapping:
-- `1` = Left Rod
-- `2` = Middle Rod
-- `3` = Right Rod
+2. **Main Interface:** The main window will launch, presenting a graphical view of the three poles, a wooden base, and randomized brightly colored disks.
+3. **Making a Move:** Use the input field at the top of the window labeled `Move (e.g., 1 3):`
+   - Type your move in the format: `SourceRod DestinationRod` (separated by a space).
+   - *Example: In order to move the top disk from the first rod over to the third rod, type `1 3`.*
+   - Press the **Enter** key or click the **Submit** button to execute the move.
+4. **Restarting:** You can reset the game board at any time by clicking the **Restart** button located in the top-left corner.

+### Graphical Features
+- **Dynamic Resizing:** The disk widths mathematically scale based on the total number of disks you choose to play with.
+Each disk also features a gradient filling and dynamically centered numbering.
+- **Victory Screen Overlay:** A translucent dimming effect and a bright yellow "WELL DONE!" message drops onto the screen the moment you conquer the puzzle.

 ### Rules
 1. Only **one disk** can be moved at a time.